gatsbyjs/gatsby/docs/docs/unit-testing.md

     > 4 | import 'typeface-montserrat'
 ```

-This is because our css mock doesn't recognize the `typeface-` modules.
-We can
+This is because the CSS mock doesn't recognize the `typeface-` modules.
+You can
 fix this easily by creating a new manual mock.
-Back in our `__mocks__`
+Back in the `__mocks__`
 directory, create a file called `typeface-montserrat.js` and another called
 `typeface-merriweather.js`, each with the content `{}`.
 Any file in the mocks
 folder which has a name that matches that of a node_module is automatically used